 All azaleas varieties set their blooms for next season right after they finish blooming this season.
 Pruning azaleas any other time other than immediately after they finish blooming will result in a loss of blooms for next season.

-A four-inch layer of pine straw will help keep the soil and roots cool, retain moisture and prevent weed growth.
-As the pine straw decomposes it will add acid to the soil and improve drainage.
+A 4-inch layer of pine straw will help keep the soil and roots cool, retain moisture, and prevent weed growth.
+As the pine straw decomposes, it will add acid to the soil and improve drainage.

 Other organic mulches, like hay or leaves, can also be used.